AdobeDocs/indesign-api-docs/README.md

 --header 'x-api-key: <client_id>'
 ```

-The response corresponding to it is as follows
+Here’s the response corresponding to it :
 ```json
 {
     "events": [